Solution to the puzzle Tracks.

 next_active_rows_constr[next_row] -= 1

 This function considers 2 directions of movement (horizontal and vertical) and 2 movement options (+1 and -1).
-For horizontal movement the function checks, whether the corresponding column is part of the field.
-For vertical movement the function checks, whether the corresponding row is part of the field.
-For horizontal movement the function additionally checks, whether we are moving from one part of the field to another.
+For horizontal movement the function checks, whether the corresponding column is part of the grid.
+For vertical movement the function checks, whether the corresponding row is part of the grid.
+For horizontal movement the function additionally checks, whether we are moving from one part of the grid to another.
 If this is the case, then it is necessary to swap the active and inactive constraints for the rows.
 After that it is necessary to check whether the constraints for the adjacent cell are greater than zero.

 At this stage we can significantly speed up the search, if we will immediately discard adjacent cells that, although they do not violate the constraints, are not of interest for further search.

 Let's consider the columns first.
-Suppose that after moving to some adjacent cell, the value of the constraints for its column will be equal to zero.
+Suppose that after moving to some adjacent cell the value of the constraints for its column will be equal to zero.
 Let us denote the column index of this adjacent cell as N and the column index of the finishing cell as F. If N <= F and there is a column with index K, where K < N, for which the constraints are not equal to zero, then this path cannot lead to a solution to the problem.
 Similarly, if N >= F and there is a column with index K, where K > N, for which the constraints are not equal to zero, then this path cannot lead to a solution to the problem.

 We have a similar situation for rows.
-Suppose that after moving to some adjacent cell, the value of the active constraints for its row will be equal to zero.
+Suppose that after moving to some adjacent cell the value of the active constraints for its row will be equal to zero.
 In addition, suppose that the value of inactive constraints for this row is also equal to zero.
 Let's denote the row index of this adjacent cell as N and the row index of the finishing cell as F. If N <= F and there is a row with index K, where K < N, for which active or inactive constraints are not equal to zero, then this path cannot lead to a solution to the problem.
 Similarly, if N >= F and there is a row with index K, where K > N, for which active or inactive constraints are not equal to zero, then this path cannot lead to a solution to the problem.

 Now we can start the search with the following command.

-path = search(start, finish, cols_in_left_rows, cols_constr, left_rows_constr, right_rows_constr)
+path = search(start,finish, cols_in_left_part, cols_constr, left_rows_constr, right_rows_constr)

 As a result we will get the following path.